nasa/CTF/ReadMe.md

       * Fix CCSDS v1 message header issue.

       * Fix a regression issue of CCDD JSON reader not reusing known data types referenced by name.

-    * Updates to Gateway Plugin
-        * Improve `SendCfsCommandWithAggregatedPayload` instruction to allow different targets in payload, and its syntax.

-        * Fix inner command header attribute assignment issue of test instruction.

 * CTF Tool and Scripts Changes
     * Consolidate unit tests for open source release and internal release.